-The College views participation in a co-curricular activity such as sport, band, musical etc as an opportunity for students to learn and experience team work, principles of good sportsmanship and fair play, collegiality, the health benefits available through such activity and the importance of a balance between physical and academic activity.
+The College views participation in a co-curricular activity such as sport, band, musical etc as an opportunity for students to learn and experience team work, principles of good sportsmanship and air play, collegiality, the health benefits available through such activity and the importance of a balance between physical and academic activity.

-This policy rests on the Gospel values of respect, collegiality and the use of gifts and talents.
+This policy rests on the Gospel values of respect, collegiality and the use giff and talents.

-The College will offer co-curricular activities to ensure that the values of participation, community, cooperation, teamwork, sportsmanship and healthy alternatives become a part of the personal development of each student.
+The College will offer co-curricular activities to ensure that the values of participation, community, cooperation, teamwork, sportsmanship and healthy after atilg be ome a part of the personal development of each student.

-It is expected that all students and teaching staff will participate in at least one co-curricular activity each year.
+It is expected that all students and teaching staff w.
+Vparticipate in at least one co-curricular activity each year.

-- 1. The College will offer co-curricular activities which: - increase the level of community spirit at the College - provide healthy lifestyle alternatives for students and staff - promote strong values of sportsmanship, collegiality and fair play - enhance leadership opportunities - increase student recognition of co-curricular-related career options in the community - promote a positive image of the College in the wider community - improve individual self-confidence - 2.
+- 1. The College will offer co-cu rich or activities which: - increase the level of community spirit at the College - provide healthy life tyle alternatives for students and staff - promote stang lues sportsmanship, collegiality and fair play - enhance leader hip oportunities - increase tudent ecognition of co-curricular-related career options in the community - promote a parave image of the College in the wider community - improve individual self-confidence - 2.
 The College will promote participation in co-curricular activities by its students as a means of personal development, healthy lifestyle, community involvement and acknowledgement of personal talent.
 These activities are to be approached in a spirit of friendly competition. - 3.
 Students are strongly encouraged to participate in at least one co-curricular activity each year on the basis that sport and other activities complement their class work and are an integral part of their overall education, and teach students about working together, success and failure, developing friendships, building self-confidence and realising the benefits of a healthy lifestyle, and such gospel values as respect and care for self and others.